Kellybp/BellsLibrary/README.md

 ### User Roles

     - Librarians can add, edit, and remove books, and mark books as returned.
-    - Customers can browse books, check them out, and leave reviews.
+    - Customers can browse books and check them out.
+(Work In Progress)

 ### Frontend Application